npcottaris/TestHDF5Framework/README.md

 ```

 ## STEP 5: Build a test project
-In Xcode generate a new MacOS app project
+### STEP 5e: Generate Xcode project

-Modify the ContentView.swift as follows:
+In Xcode generate a new MacOS app project.
+Then modify the ContentView.swift as follows:

 ```
 import SwiftUI
 import HDF5